senecajs/senecajs.org/src/pages/plugins/index.md

 Provides a data caching mechanism for data entities.
 Using this module will give your Seneca app a big performance boost.
 The caching mechanism goes beyond simple key-based caching using memcached.
-In addition, a smaller "hot" cache is maintained within the Node process.
-Data entities are given transient version numbers, and these are used to synchronize the hot cache with memcached.
+In addition, a smaller "hot" cache is maintained within the Node.js process.
+Data entities are given transient version numbers and these are used to synchronize the hot cache with memcached.

 ### [Cart](https://npmjs.org/package/seneca-cart)